Amazon HQ2 in Virginia: Green Buildings Surrounded by Nature

 - promoting the use of fuel-efficient vehicles and bicycles.

 Regarding energy usage, both the buildings and their HVAC systems will be all-electric, powered by renewable energy from a new solar farm located some 250 miles away in rural Virginia.
 Amazon procured the renewable-energy source in collaboration with Arlington County.
-The solar energy enables PenPlace meet Amazon’s net-zero-carbon commitment and comply with Arlington’s Community Energy Plan.
+The solar energy enables PenPlace to meet Amazon’s net-zero-carbon commitment and comply with Arlington’s Community Energy Plan.

 An Emphasis on Nature